KyleYu2003/LLM-Prompt-Project/README.md

-# LLM-projects
+# LLM-prompt-project
-Here are the LLM projects finished by Kangqi in CSC6052
+Here is a LLM project about prompt refinement finished by Kangqi in CSC6052.